Again? What now?

 Lighting and Costume: Yvonne Rainer

 Starring: Andrea Svensson, Noah Hellwig, Robin Dingemans, Anna Westberg, Kajsa Sandström, Sybrig Dokter, Per Sacklén, and Max Wallmeier.

-Weld Company is produced by Weld in collaboration with NORDBERG MOVEMENT
+The performance is produced by Weld in collaboration with Nordberg Movement 2018.

 Weld Company gathers dancers and choreographers from different generations and contexts to challenge our pre-conceived notions of how choreography is made.
 They explore various choreographic methods and issues related to the collective and the commons.
 Weld Company is a proposal for a means of rediscovering and re-evaluating the idea of how a dance company operates and updating the company form through a collective effort that is carried out within a framework that is clearly laid out by Weld.
 Since the programme began in 2013, Weld has invited and collaborated with a series of Swedish and international choreographers, including Rebecka Stillman (SE), Litó Walkey (DE), Efva Lilja (SE), Margaretha Åsberg (SE), Alice Chauchat (FR), Michael Kliën (IE/AT), Julian Weber (DE), Georgia Vardarou (GR/ES), and Matthias Sperling (UK).
 Besides collaborating with guest choreographers, the company initiates its own projects and events while also carrying out an investigation of the Swedish dance archives.
 The company’s members contribute to and help select material for the contents.
 The core focus is on the space that is freed up for practicing the art.
 Becoming the dancing body, or the dancing collective, and posing questions about contemporary dance and choreography in doing so.